 While Audible, a service from Amazon, isn’t strictly a site for free audiobooks, there are free audiobooks available.
 If you have a subscription (we know, not free) you will get two Audible original stories every month which you are able to keep if you decide to discontinue your service.
+Plus, you can try a free 30-day trial to Audible Premium Plus to see if you like it.
 Even without the subscription, there are still books that Audible allows its listeners to download free.
 Fun fact: if you’re an Amazon Prime subscriber, you’ll have access to hundreds of titles there that you can’t find anywhere else.
-Take a look around and see if you can find any of the best audiobooks you can listen to right now for free on audible or any of these other sites.

-OverDrive works uniquely from many of the other sites and apps on our list because all you need for the top names, current best sellers, and chart-topping books is a library card.
+OverDrive works uniquely from many of the other sites and apps on our list because all you need for the top names, current bestsellers, and chart-topping books is a library card.
 OverDrive partners with local libraries around the United States and even some abroad to provide all the newest books for you to listen to.
 Once you log in, just input your library card number and you’ll have access to your local libraries’ entire audiobook catalog.
 The only “downsides” are that you might have to take a trip to your local library to renew your card (which will be free, just like this app) and that, just like at your local library, you have to wait for someone to return their virtually checked out selection before you rent it.
 OverDrive also has a secondary app for students where you can virtually borrow audiobooks and ebooks from your school’s library.
-Maybe now you can finally get around to listening to some of these books everyone lies about reading.

 Volunteers from around the world give their time and their voices to record books that are in the public domain for listeners to enjoy on Librivox.
 You’ll find classics like War and Peace and Anne of Green Gables along with hundreds of books you’ve never heard of but will definitely fall in love with.
 This site will allow you to download books to your iPod, mobile device, computers, and will even walk you through burning your favorite audiobooks onto a CD.
 There are currently over 10,000 projects recorded on Librivox, and you can be a part of this great cause by donating your voice and read short works, an actor’s part in a play, a chapter of a longer text, or even donate an entire book of audio to the site, which will release the finished project into the public domain as well.